jhlagado/ASMOV/README.md

-# MINTY Language
+# ASMOV Language

-MINTY is a minimalist character-based interpreter but one which aims at fast performance, readability and ease of use.
+ASMOV is a minimalist character-based interpreter but one which aims at fast performance, readability and ease of use.
 It is written for the Z80 microprocessor and is 5K.

-Unlike other character-based interpreters, MINTY does not use obscure symbols.
+Unlike other character-based interpreters, ASMOV does not use obscure symbols.
 Instead it uses well-known conventions to do expected things.
 Sometimes an operation is made of two symbols such as <= which means "less than or equal to".
-Wherever possible, MINTY follows the conventions used by the C programming language so the meanings of MINTY operations should be fairly recognisable to programmers of other languages.
+Wherever possible, ASMOV follows the conventions used by the C programming language so the meanings of ASMOV operations should be fairly recognisable to programmers of other languages.

 ## Reverse Polish Notation (RPN)